Our top pick: Policygenius home insurance

 The safer your building is, the less it’ll cost to insure.
 You can install security systems to scare away thieves, smoke alarms to reduce the risk of fire and storm shutters to make it less likely that you’ll experience storm damage.

-After identifying what you want in a policy, compare quotes from several insurers and choose one that offers what you need at the lowest rate.
+After identifying what you want in a policy, compare quotes from several insurers and choose the best landlord policy that offers what you need at the lowest rate.

 Many insurers will offer lower rates if you pay for your policy annually instead of monthly.